+LADY MACBETH.
 What, quite unmann'd in folly?

+MACBETH.
 If I stand here, I saw him.

+LADY MACBETH.
 Fie, for shame!

-Blood hath been shed ere now, i' the olden time, Ere human statute purged the gentle weal; Ay, and since too, murders have been perform'd Too terrible for the ear: the times have been, That, when the brains were out, the man would die, And there an end; but now they rise again, With twenty mortal murders on their crowns, And push us from our stools: this is more strange Than such a murder is.
+MACBETH.
+Blood hath been shed ere now, i' th' olden time, Ere humane statute purg'd the gentle weal; Ay, and since too, murders have been perform'd Too terrible for the ear: the time has been, That, when the brains were out, the man would die, And there an end; but now they rise again, With twenty mortal murders on their crowns, And push us from our stools.
+This is more strange Than such a murder is.

+LADY MACBETH.
 My worthy lord, Your noble friends do lack you.

-I do forget.

-Do not muse at me, my most worthy friends, I have a strange infirmity, which is nothing To those that know me.
-Come, love and health to all; Then I'll sit down.
-Give me some wine; fill full.
-I drink to the general joy o' the whole table, And to our dear friend Banquo, whom we miss; Would he were here! to all, and him, we thirst, And all to all.
+I do forget.- Do not muse at me, my most worthy friends.
+I have a strange infirmity, which is nothing To those that know me.
+Come, love and health to all; Then I'll sit down.-Give me some wine, fill full.- I drink to the general joy o' th' whole table, And to our dear friend Banquo, whom we miss: Would he were here.